vsespb/mt-aws-glacier/README.md

 * Tracking of all uploaded files with a local journal file (opened for write in append mode only)
 * Checking integrity of local files using journal
 * Ability to limit number of archives to retrieve
-* File name and modification times are stored as Glacier metadata
+* File name and modification times are stored as Glacier metadata ([metadata format for developers][mt-aws-glacier Amazon Glacier meta-data format specification])
 * Ability to re-create journal file from Amazon Glacier metadata
 * Full UTF-8 support (and full single-byte encoding support undef *BSD systems)
 * Upload from STDIN